mkmukesh892/image-processing/README.md

 # To Run
 1. run the command: npm install to install all the dependencies
+2. run the command: ng build --aot --prod
-2. run the command :  npm start to run the application
+3. run the command :  npm start to run the application

 # Prerequities
 1. in your system node.js should be installed